2020 Strategy Survey Preview

 - Does your institution provide specific training/professional development for learning support instructors?

 - How is corequisite learning support delivered?
+(Select all that apply: in classroom; Emporium model; Lab model; Online; Other)

 - Please describe your corequisite learning support delivery model.

-Restructure instructional delivery to support educational excellence and student success;
+Restructure instructional delivery to support educational excellence and student success

 - Does your institution formally recognize excellence in instruction?

-- Please describe how excellence is recognized and promoted? [open response]
+- Please describe how excellence is recognized and promoted?

 - Has your institution implemented any of the following LEAP High-impact practices?